hjson/hjson-cpp/README.md

 std::string myString = arr[0];
 ```

-If you try to access a map element that doesn't exist, an *Hjson::Value* of type *Hjson::Value::UNDEFINED* is returned.
+If you try to access a map element that doesn't exist, an *Hjson::Value* of type *Hjson::Value::Type::Undefined* is returned.
 But if you try to access a vector element that doesn't exist, an *Hjson::index_out_of_bounds* exception is thrown.

 These are the possible types for an *Hjson::Value*:

-    UNDEFINED
-    HJSON_NULL
-    BOOL
-    DOUBLE
-    STRING
-    VECTOR
-    MAP
+    Undefined
+    Null
+    Bool
+    Double
+    Int64
+    String
+    Vector
+    Map

-The default constructor creates an *Hjson::Value* of the type *Hjson::Value::UNDEFINED*.
+The default constructor creates an *Hjson::Value* of the type *Hjson::Value::Type::Undefined*.

 ### Number representations

 The C++ implementation of Hjson can both read and write 64-bit integers.
 But since functions and operators overloaded in C++ cannot differ on the return value alone, *Hjson::Value* is treated as *double* in arithmetic operations.
 That works fine up to 52 bits of integer precision.
 For the full 64-bit integer precision the function *Hjson::Value::to_int64()* can be used.

 The *Hjson::Value* constructor for 64-bit integers also requires a special solution, in order to avoid *ambiguous overload* errors for some compilers.
 An empty struct is used as the second parameter so that all ambiguity is avoided.
-An *Hjson::Value* created using the 64-bit constructor will be of the type *Hjson::Value::DOUBLE*, but has the full 64-bit integer precision internally.

 Example: